 Simple but Effective!
-Introducing the anti-reflective flock sheet
+Introducing the Visible Light (VL) absorbing Flock Sheet!

-We are very happy to see that our latest product, the black paint, "Musou Black" has become a hot topic recently.
+We are very happy to see that our latest product, "Musou Black," the World's Blackest water-based acrylic Paint, has become a hot topic recently!
 We apologize for the lack of stock!
-We would like to thank all of you for purchasing and posting even more wonderful examples on SNS.
-Please check it out at #musoublack on Twitter and on Instagram at #musoublack!
-For today, I would like to introduce another promising product, the "Anti-reflective flock sheet."
+We would like to thank all of you for purchasing and posting your creations on social media.
+Please check them out at #musoublack on Twitter and Instagram!
+For today, I would like to introduce another promising product, the "Visible Light absorbing Flock Sheet."

 First, let me tell you something important.

-So in today's blog, we will delve into the features of the flock sheet, compare it with other companies' products, and introduce its recommended uses.
-Let's get to it!
+So in today's blog, we will delve into the features of the VL Flock Sheet, compare it with other companies' products, and introduce its recommended uses!

 Introduction to Flocking: The staple for light absorbing materials

-Therefore, the anti-reflective black material is very important for both photography and optical research.
-Unnecessary reflection of light causes a decrease in contrast and produces noise, which impairs the accuracy and aesthetics.
-The purpose of an anti-reflective black material is to absorb such unnecessary light and obtain a clear image.
+Therefore, light absorbing black materials are very important for both photography and optical research.
+Unwanted light reflections causes decreases in contrast and produces noise, which impairs accuracy and aesthetics.
+The purpose of a black material is to absorb such unwanted reflections and obtain a clear image.

-A standard process for making such anti-reflective materials is flocking.
+A standard process for making such light absorbing materials is flocking.
 Above all, the process of electrostatic flocking is very effective.
 It is a method of adhering a fine pile to the base material while standing upright by the force of static electricity.

 So the question is, why are flocked products black by the way?
 To that question I answer, are you familiar with the experiment involving a bundle of needles?